Objestures: Everyday Objects Meet Mid-Air Gestures for Expressive Interaction: Case Studies

 \subsection{Draw}

-Drawing in space is an engaging experience for both artists and non-artists alike~\cite{tan_wieldingcanvas_2024}, especially in mixed reality, where spatial drawing allows the artwork to interact with real-world objects (e.g., drawing liquid spraying from a bottle).
-This example uses Rotational (with object) and Free (without object) interactions.
-One hand extends the index finger as a pen, when the middle finger and thumb pinch together, the index fingertip leaves a trace in space, allowing the user to draw by moving their hand.
-Inspired by existing work~\cite{aslan_pen_2018, rodriguez_artists_2024} and products (e.g., Microsoft Surface Dial\footnote{\url{https://www.microsoft.com/en-us/d/surface-dial/925r551sktgn}}, the other hand rotates a coffee cup to dynamically change the brush size, creating smooth, variable-width lines.
-Holding a STOP gesture (set to 3 secs) clears all drawings.
+Spatial drawing is an engaging experience for artists and non-artists alike~\cite{tan_wieldingcanvas_2024}, particularly in MR, where artwork can interact with real-world objects (e.g., drawing virtual liquid that appears to spray from a physical bottle).
+This application employs a Free MAI and a Rotational EOI: the user's dominant index finger acts as a pen, leaving a spatial trace when moving while the thumb and middle finger are pinched together.
+Concurrently, inspired by prior work~\cite{aslan_pen_2018, rodriguez_artists_2024} and products such as the Surface Dial~\cite{microsoft_dial}, the non-dominant hand rotates a coffee cup to dynamically adjust the brush size, yielding smooth, variable-width strokes.
+Holding a ``stop'' gesture (palm facing forward) with the drawing hand for 3~s clears the drawing.